 The UMass President’s Office, helmed by UMass President Marty Meehan, provides leadership, financial management, and oversight to the university and its campuses, spearheads joint academic and financial initiatives, and provides shared services in order to drive maximum efficiency and effectiveness on behalf of our 75,000 students.

-The UMass President’s Office has more than 300 employees across two offices in Boston and Shrewsbury.
+The UMass President’s Office has more than 300 employees across two offices in Boston and Westborough.

 Marty Meehan